twelvelabs-io/twelvelabs-developer-experience/README.md

 ## Start coding

-Get started with these self-contained Jupyter notebooks containing complete, executable code you can customize and extend:
+Get started with these Jupyter notebooks containing complete, executable code you can customize and extend:

 | Capability | Description | Try it |
 |------|-------------|---------|